 The recruitment of new umpires generally takes place in the winter months and begins with the Cricket Victoria Winter Classes program.

 Most competitions are in demand for umpires, therefore it isn’t too difficult getting started.
 Introductions with umpiring groups can also be arranged through Cricket Victoria if required.
-For further information contact the CV Umpiring Department on (03) 9085 4036.
+For further information contact Cricket Victoria on 03 9085 4000.

 Cricket Victoria Umpire training is best broken down into the following sections:

 The National Umpiring Accreditation Scheme is conducted under the auspices of Cricket Australia, which is responsible for the development, implementation and monitoring of cricket match official accreditation.
 The scheme is based on Officiating Principles developed by the Australian Sports Commission.

 Cricket Australia’s Community Officiating Accreditation Program replaces the old Level One Umpire Accreditation course.
 It is an entry level course designed for:

 Those interested in becoming cricket umpires on a regular paid basis for the first time.

 Parents who, from time to time, are required to officiate in junior competitions.

 Teachers who supervise and officiate in school competitions; and